This post contains affiliate links. For more information, please read our disclosure policy.

 Covered by quaint vineyards and streets, the fortified church of the 15th century is perched high on a hill in Biertan.
 Connected by gates and towers, three tiers of defensive towers which are 35 ft.
 High encircled the complex.
 So, it was next to impossible to conquer the church during medieval times.

-The church beautifully features late-gothic architectural style with double exterior walls and heavy doors and the largest multi-paneled wooden altar of Transylvania and a well-known wooden door which protected the treasures of the sacristy.
+The church beautifully features late-gothic architectural style with double exterior walls and heavy doors and the largest multi-paneled wooden altar of Transylvania and a well-known wooden door that protected the treasures of the sacristy.

 The shrine was built by the artisans who belonged to Nurenberg in Germany and Vienna in Austria, from 1483 to 1513.
 In an ideal marvel of engineering, the door has a very fantastic locking system having 15 bolts which can be activated at the same time by a key.